-From the hilly countryside to the gorgeous coast, stopping off at waterfalls and landscaped gardens in castle grounds, we'll take you on an unforgettable North England adventure.
+From the county's golden coastline to the rolling countryside and wide-open spaces of North Yorkshire, we'll take you on an unforgettable North England adventure.

 Here are some of our favourite dog-friendly walks in Yorkshire that will get your dog's paws in a frenzy.
 And if you need to find a place to stay after all that walking, just click the button below.